-Mikheil Lomtadze is the Chairman of the Management Board, our Chief Executive Officer and a director.
+Mikheil Lomtadze is the chairman of our management board, our chief executive officer and a member of our board of directors.
 See "Item 6.
-Directors, Senior Management and Employees-A. Directors and Senior Management-Executive Officers" for a description of Mr. Lomtadze's biographical information and business experience.
+Directors, Senior Management and Employees-A. Directors and

+Senior Management-Executive Officers" for a description of Mr.Lomtadze's biographical information and business experience.